menu

 Demographics

-The percentage of adults in Eagle Grove with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.05% of adults in Eagle Grove have a bachelor's degree or advanced degree.
+The citizens of Eagle Grove are slightly better educated than the national average of 21.84% for all cities and towns, with 21.16% of adults in Eagle Grove having a bachelor's degree or advanced degree.

-Eagle Grove is a very ethnically-diverse city.
+Eagle Grove is an extremely ethnically-diverse city.
 The people who call Eagle Grove home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Eagle Grove residents report their race to be White.
+The greatest number of Eagle Grove residents report their race to be White, followed by Asian.
 Eagle Grove also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.93% of the city’s residents.
-Important ancestries of people in Eagle Grove include German, Norwegian, English, French, and Irish.
+People of Hispanic or Latino origin account for 35.07% of the city’s residents.
+Important ancestries of people in Eagle Grove include German, English, Norwegian, Irish, and European.

 The most common language spoken in Eagle Grove is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Japanese.

 Notable & Unique Neighborhood Characteristics